aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Now, we _could_ annotate this `Need` line with duvet.
 But duvet wants both the implementation
 *and* evidence that it is correct.
-Dafny gives us an even more powerful too.
+Dafny gives us an even more powerful tool.
 Stay tuned.

 ## Step 12

-Now let's deal with
+Now let's deal with the remaining error,
 `value does not satisfy the subset constraints of 'AwsKmsArn'`.

-Since we stuffed all of the constraints of `AwsKmsArn` into a single predicate
+Since we stuffed all of the constraints of `AwsKmsArn` into a single predicate,
 `:- Need(AwsKmsResource?(resource), "Malformed resource: " + identifier);`
+is all we need.

 ```dafny